-- For the most recent dose and vaccination counts, see Vaccine data.
+- For the most recent dose and vaccination counts, visit Vaccine data.

 - To learn more about COVID-19 vaccines, visit About COVID-19 vaccine and Frequently asked questions.

-- To read the latest blog posts about vaccine distribution in Philadelphia, visit Archives.
+- To read the latest blog posts about vaccine distribution in Philadelphia, visit the Archives.

 - For fact sheets about authorized vaccines, visit the U.S. Food and Drug Administration.